 Apple announced today that eight US states will soon allow citizens to host their official digital IDs and driver's licenses on Apple Wallets.
 It sounds incredibly convenient, it will speed up many services but it is really scary for democracy and privacy.

-It will give law enforcement a clear and defensible point by which they will force you to unlock your phone.
-It sounds like he will give prosecutors the reason they need to trample on the Fifth Amendment to the US Constitution.
+It will give law enforcement a clear and defensible point with which to force you to unlock the your.
+It sounds like it will give prosecutors the reason they need to trample on the Fifth Amendment of the US Constitution.apple wallet

 According to the press release:

-Driver licenses and status IDs in Apple Wallet are only displayed digitally via encrypted communication between the device and the ID reader, so users do not have to unlock, display or hand over their device.
+Driver's licenses and status IDs on Apple are presented only digitally via encrypted communication between the device and the ID reader, so users do not have to unlock, display or deliver their device.

 Sounds good, but it's not.

-U.S. police use unauthorized use of Palantir and Clearview AI software to conduct digital data, spend hundreds of millions of dollars each year on payments to police offenders, and have special immunity from civil and criminal lawsuits.
-They were caught many times trying to illegally force citizens to unlock and hand over their phones.
+Police officers in the US use unauthorized uses of it Palantir and Clearview AI to conduct digital data, spend hundreds of millions of dollars each year in payments to victims of police misconduct, and have special immunity from civil and criminal lawsuits.
+They have been caught numerous times trying to illegally force citizens to unlock and hand over their phones.

 If you trust every police officer in the US, you have nothing to fear.